 CEOs expect more than ever from their CFO partnerships—and data storytelling is the key to meeting those expectations.

 Bring Your Numbers to Life with Mosaic

 The traditional CFO tech stack isn’t built to help you bring your financial numbers to life.
 It’s too rigid and can’t keep up with the pace of business change.
 We built the Mosaic strategic finance platform to fix these difficult issues.

 Mosaic connects to all of your most important business systems to automate the financial data collection process.
 It also provides real-time insight into your numbers, which allows you to spend more time on storytelling and less time updating massive, complicated spreadsheets.
-We also give you a customizable canvas for visualizing financial data, adding commentary and seamlessly collaborating with any stakeholders across your business.
+We also give you an enhanced financial dashboard — a customizable canvas for visualizing financial data, adding commentary and seamlessly collaborating with any stakeholders across your business.